The Direct-Method Oxygen Abundance of Typical Dwarf Galaxies at Cosmic High-Noon: Measurements and Stacking Methodology

 \subsection{Fitting the Individual Emission-Line Spectra}

-Each emission-line spectrum in our stacking sample (22 total), corresponding to either the single image of a galaxy or one of a multiply-imaged galaxy, is fit using the Markov Chain Monte Carlo Ensemble sampler \texttt{emcee}\footnote{\url{https://emcee.readthedocs.io/en/v2.2.1/}} \citep{Foreman-Mackey2013}.
-Lines are fit to each spectrum's continuum, and single-Gaussian profiles are fit to the emission lines.
+Each emission-line spectrum in our stacking sample (22 total), corresponding to either the single image of a galaxy or one of a multiply-imaged galaxy, is fit using the Markov Chain Monte Carlo (MCMC) Ensemble sampler \texttt{emcee}\footnote{\url{https://emcee.readthedocs.io/en/v2.2.1/}} \citep{Foreman-Mackey2013}.
+The best-fit model of each spectrum is informed by the science spectrum and corresponding error spectrum and is the model with the maximum likelihood.
+The general model used in this work is comprised of a line fit to each spectrum's continuum (which are not significantly detected), and single-Gaussian profiles fit to the emission lines.
 To minimize the impact on the spectral-fitting from pixels contaminated by sky lines, we removed, prior to fitting, any pixels with a corresponding error spectrum value $>3\times$ the median error value over the range of the fit.

 When fitting, each spectroscopic band (\textit{Y}, \textit{J}, \textit{H}, \textit{K}) was considered separately.
 For each spectrum, the slope and intercept of the continuum were free parameters.
 In the band containing H$\alpha$ and the [\ion{N}{2}] doublet (the \textit{H}- or the \textit{K}-band), the free parameters also included the redshift of the spectrum, the width of the emission lines (each line having the same width), and the amplitudes of the H$\alpha$ and [\ion{N}{2}] $\lambda$6583 lines, with the amplitude of [\ion{N}{2}] $\lambda$6583 constrained such that [\ion{N}{2}] $\lambda$6583/[\ion{N}{2}] $\lambda$6548 = 2.95 \citep{Acker1989}.